Last Updated on

 While this may not sound dangerous, it can lead to mistakes that some customers (even loyal ones) may not forgive.
 For example, a brand may accidentally send multiple copies of the same marketing email to a single person.
 When this happens, customer retention may be affected.

-Poor quality data can contain errors that could be devastating to any marketing campaign.
+Poor quality data can contain errors which could be devastating to any marketing campaign.
 Incomplete names, inaccurate addresses and contact information, duplicate records and obsolete information can easily result in a case of mistaken identity.

 Benefits of building an SCV